gkthiruvathukal/task-pp-scala/README.md

 The Monte Carlo Pi calculation is used to demonstrate the potential for this approach, given that it has been used to show the effectiveness of other classical parallel computing frameworks!

+Certainly — here’s a clear and friendly **Disclaimer** section you can include in your `README.md`:

+## ⚠️  Disclaimer

+This project is an early-stage **prototype** — a **Minimum Viable Application (MVA)** — intended to demonstrate basic patterns in lightweight parallel computing using Scala and ZeroMQ.

+It is **not yet production-ready**.

+We welcome feedback, but kindly ask that you wait for a formal release before opening issues or requesting features.

+If you're interested in contributing or collaborating, feel free to reach out via [my GitHub profile](https://github.com/gkthiruvathukal).
+I'm happy to connect and discuss ideas for how this work can grow.

 ## 🎧 Motivation: In Defense of the Embarrassingly Parallel

 In the HPC field, the term *"embarrassingly parallel"* is often used pejoratively, as if simple parallelism is somehow beneath serious computing.